bradfordcondon/website-deprecated/_posts/2016-07-11-where-did-macqiime-go.md

 excerpt_separator: <!--more-->
 layout: post
 categories:
-  - Science
+  - science
   - Tools
 tags:
-  - Bioinformatics
+  - bioinformatics
-  - Ecology
+  - ecology
-  - Metagenomics
+  - metagenomics
-  - QIIME
+  - qiime
 ---
 For those of you running MacQIIME on OSX El Capitan or higher, you may (like me) find that the MacQIIME executable is no longer in your path.